isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1120.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-SUNTOYO POS SOLUTION Version 8.1-PACKAGE (BASIC)
+$6,800.00

 ### Support Level
+Up to Additional criteria:
-Up to Retail for SMEs <br>
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Enhanced Retail Management System (Part 1)
+Company Name:SUNTOYO TECHNOLOGY PTE LTD
+Web URL: WWW.SUNTOYO.COM.SG
+Contact Hotline: 65533855
+Contact Email: SUNTOYO@SUNTOYO.COM.SG

 ### Contact Information
-$4,000.00
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.